Purchasing perspectives

 Current price range

-Enhanced Weathering and Mineralization (EW&M) are carbon removal processes that speed up the natural weathering of alkaline materials, releasing cations that capture and convert CO₂ into stable, durable compounds.
-These compounds can either be stored at the site of mineralization or carried by watersheds and rivers into the ocean.
+Enhanced weathering (EW) is a carbon removal process that speeds up the natural weathering of alkaline materials by spreading them in agricultural fields, releasing cations that capture and convert CO₂ into stable bicarbonate that is carried by watersheds and rivers into the ocean.

 Tons contracted